 Yet the competitive bodybuilder stands on the stage alone...

-Wearing only a skimpy pair of posing trunks, posing there hearts out to show the world how impressive he or she looks from the many hours of exhaustive hard work.
+Wearing only a skimpy pair of posing trunks, posing their hearts out to show the world how impressive he or she looks from the many hours of exhaustive hard work.

-put: the actual hard work of a bodybuilder is seldom seen, it is the
+The hard work of a bodybuilder in the gym is seldom seen, it is the

 aftermath of this work and dieting that gets seen, nothing more.

-Most people will never know all of the hundreds of hours of behind the scenes training and dieting that has to go into building a quality physique.
-Most males are usually, visually inspired when watching power and strength training feats.
+Most people will never know the hundreds of hours of behind the scenes training and dieting that has to go into building a quality competitive physique.
+Males are usually visually inspired when watching power and strength feats.
 But...

-Men and women are also deeply inspired and motivated by the striking visual effects of bodybuilding from a physique-based stand-point.
+Men and women can also be deeply inspired and motivated by the striking visual effects of bodybuilding.

 Training for Muscularity:

-This is typically the way the body reacts to the new changes in stresses its receiving from weight training.
+This is typical as the body reacts to the new changes in stress its receiving from the resistance.

-The increase in muscle size, however; between strength training vs bodybuilding is in no way proportional to increases in strength.
+The increase in muscle size when it comes to strength training vs bodybuilding, is in no way proportional to increases in strength.
 Quite often very small increases in size may accompany great increases in strength.

-As the muscle hypertrophy's, the fibers grow larger, rather than more numerous.
-Much of the increase in size can be accounted for by an increase in muscle sarcoplasm (fluid) in the fiber.
+As the muscle hypertrophy's, the fibres grow larger, rather than more numerous.
+Much of the increase in size can be accounted for by an increase in muscle sarcoplasm (fluid) in the fibre.